Gwynfor Evans: Electoral record

-Local Government and first parliamentary contests
+Local government and first parliamentary contests

 Evans was elected to Carmarthenshire County Council in 1949, keeping his seat for the next 25 years, usually as the lone Plaid Cymru representative, acquiring the nickname "Evans dual carriageway" for his emphasis on improving transport links.
 In 1973, following the abolition of Carmarthenshire County Council, Evans failed to be elected to the new Dyfed County Council.
 Evans contested Merioneth at the general elections of 1945, 1950, 1955 and 1959, and the 1954 Aberdare by-election.

 1966 Carmarthen by-election

 In 1964 Evans transferred his candidature to Carmarthen.
-On 14 July 1966, Evans won the parliamentary seat of Carmarthen from Labour in a by-election caused by the death of Lady Megan Lloyd George, daughter of the former Liberal Prime Minister, David Lloyd George, having come third in the general election just a few weeks before.
+On 14 July 1966, Evans won the parliamentary seat of Carmarthen from Labour in a by-election caused by the death of Lady Megan Lloyd George, daughter of the former Liberal prime minister, David Lloyd George, having come third in the general election just a few weeks before.
 He had also contested the seat at the 1964 general election.
 His by-election victory is regarded as a seminal moment for Plaid Cymru.
 He was shown around the House of Commons by fellow pacifist Emrys Hughes, the son-in-law of Keir Hardie; on pointing out the Welsh Labour table in the Commons' tea room, Hughes warned him, "You'd better not sit down there, your name's mud among that lot."

+On entering the House of Commons, he famously failed in his attempt to obtain permission to take the oath in the Welsh language.
+He was the first MP to attempt to do so, but the right to take the oath in any of the UK's non-English native languages was not granted until 1974.